PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.DependencyPropertiesObjects.md

 	public void ClearValue (DependencyProperty dp);
 	public void ClearValue (DependencyPropertyKey key);

+- Clears the local value of a property.
 - Clearing the property value by calling ClearValue does not necessarily give a dependency property the default value that is specified in the dependency property metadata.
 - Clearing the property only specifically clears whatever local value may have been applied.